-- 3. In the Client IP Address filed, enter the range of IP addresses (up to 10) that can be leased to the devices by the PPTP VPN server. - Select Allow Samba (Network Place) access to allow your VPN client to access your Samba server. - 5.
-Select Allow NetBIOS passthrough to allow your VPN client to access your Samba server using NetBIOS name. - 6.
-Select Allow Unencrypted connections to allow unencrypted connections to access your VPN server.
+- 3. In the Client IP Address filed, enter the range of IP addresses (up to 10) that can be leased to the devices by the PPTP VPN server. - 4.
+Click Advanced to set the PPTP connection permission according to your needs. - Select Allow Samba (Network Place) access to allow your VPN device to access your local Samba server. - Select Allow NetBIOS passthrough to allow your VPN device to access your Samba server using NetBIOS name. - Select Allow Unencrypted connections to allow unencrypted connections to your VPN server. - 5.
+Click Save. - 6.
+Configure the PPTP VPN connection account for the remote device, and you can create up to 16 accounts.